 Ensure Fire Safety for your Property

 Prevent fires at Christmas by following a similar fire safety strategy to the rest of the year.
-Ensure you have well-maintained passive protection products installed, such as fire doors and consider booking in an inspection with Churches Fire to ensure you are compliant.
+Ensure you have well-maintained passive protection products installed, such as fire doors and consider booking in an inspection with Churches Fire & Security to ensure you are compliant.

 Check that your fire safety systems are up-to-date.
 Your company’s responsible person has a legal accountability to persons within your premises.
 It is a legal requirement to check that your fire alarms are fully functioning.
 Regular maintenance of your fire alarm system will keep you safe, not just at Christmas, but all year round.
 Consider fire alarm monitoring for times your buildings will be unoccupied during the festive period.